LLNL/sundials/doc/idas/guide/source/Usage/SIM.rst

    Call ``IDAGet***`` functions to obtain optional output.
 See :numref:`IDAS.Usage.SIM.user_callable.optional_output` for details.

-#. **Deallocate memory**
+#. **Destroy objects**

-   Upon completion of the integration call the following, as necessary, to free any objects or memory allocated above:
+   Upon completion of the integration call the following functions, as necessary, to destroy any objects created above:

    * Call :c:func:`N_VDestroy` to free vector objects.
    * Call :c:func:`SUNMatDestroy` to free matrix objects.